I use the finest tonewoods available.

 I also use hide glue or fish glue for most joints because I think it helps sound production, and it makes any repairs needed in the future much easier.

 All my guitars are finished with French polish.
-This is a beautiful finish, feels great to play, and although it is more delicate than lacquers, it is much easier to repair the finish if damaged.
+This is a beautiful finish, feels great to play, and although it is more delicate than lacquers, it is much easier to repair the finish if damaged or worn.

 More importantly, I think it is the best finish to enhance the sound of the guitar, being very thin and light.